-Almost 30 years ago, Mel Brooks decided to poke fun at Star Wars and created one of the silliest science fiction parodies ever made.
+Over 30 years ago, Mel Brooks decided to poke fun at Star Wars and created one of the silliest science fiction parodies.

-Utilizing Brooks scattergun style of comedy it doesn’t always hit the target, but still, has a lot of amusing moments.
+Utilizing Brooks’s scattergun style of comedy, it doesn’t always hit the target but still has many amusing moments.
 The film relies on an endless barrage of one-liners and visual gags that are so relentless it hardly leaves time to digest what you have just seen before another ten jokes have launched.
 Exaggeration and heavy-handed visual puns are commonplace in this film.

 Other gags include Jabba the Hutt replaced by Pizza the Hutt, a grotesque living pizza continually dripping melting cheese, whose gangster henchman starts eating parts of him while the two talk with Lone Starr on a video screen, with Ewww!
 Inducing results.

-The story too is a blatant parody of the story from Star Wars: A New Hope, minus Luke who alone didn’t make the transfer to this silly universe like the rest of the characters from the original film.
-The story itself is one of the movie’s weak points with little actual narrative to hang the jokes on, relying instead on what is a series of sketches loosely strung together with the Star Wars theme.
+The story, too, is a blatant parody of Star Wars: A New Hope, minus Luke, who alone didn’t make the transfer to this silly universe like the rest of the characters from the original film.
+The story itself is one of the movie’s weak points with little actual narrative to hang the jokes on, relying instead on a series of sketches loosely strung together with the Star Wars theme.

 Spaceballs isn’t anywhere close to being sophisticated in its approach, it stops short of fart humor, but it’s still in the neighborhood.
 Brook’s approach to humor has even been described as “too crass and not too funny,” but to each his own.
 Sometimes crass is just what the doctor ordered.
 The film is still highly regarded as a cult classic by many, including me.
 May the Schwartz be with you.
 “Smoke if you got ’em.”